schimar/sg_assignment/README.md

 # Code to accompany the SG assignment
 Details on the actual task shall be omitted here.

-The following software tools are required to make this work:
+The following software is required to make this work:
 	- UNIX Bash
 	- Python 3.8
 	- R (tested on v.3.6.3)